T-90: Protection

 In addition to the passive and active protection systems, the T-90 is also fitted with nuclear, biological and chemical (NBC) protection equipment, KMT mine sweeps and an automatic fire suppression system.
 The EMT-7 electromagnetic-counter mine system can also be installed on the T-90.
 EMT-7 emits an electromagnetic pulse to disable magnetic mines and disrupt electronics before the tank reaches them.
 The Nakidka signature reduction suite is also available for the T-90.
 Nakidka is designed to reduce the probabilities of an object to be detected by infrared, thermal, radar-thermal, and radar bands.

 During a reported test conducted by the Russian military in 1999 the T-90 was exposed to a variety of RPG, ATGM, and APFSDS munitions.
 When equipped with Kontakt-5 ERA, the T-90 could not be penetrated by any of the APFSDS or ATGM used during the trial and outperformed a T-80U which also took part.
 During combat operations in Dagestan, there were witness accounts of one T-90 sustaining seven hits from RPGs, and remaining in action.

 T-90M and T-90MS mounts the more advanced "Relikt" ERA.
 Relikt defends against tandem warheads, while reducing the penetration of APFSDS rounds by over 50 percent.
 It can be installed instead of Kontakt-1 or Kontakt-5.

 Estimated protection level comparison

 The T-90A / T-90S turret uses a stronger steel alloy, giving an approximately 10–15% increase in the protection level given from the steel elements of the armor array; as the array from many aspects is not wholly steel, the overall increase in protection is less than this margin over these areas.
 Protection values will decrease somewhat against Tandem HEAT or penetrators with precursor tips.
 These measures are not as effective against heavier, newer generations of E.R.A. such as Relikt.

+The actual level of protection provided by the T-90 was questioned after some of these models were destroyed or captured during the Russo-Ukrainian War.

+Turret issues

+The T-90 has an unknown issue that causes it to become disabled via the turret spinning uncontrollably.
+Currently there is no concrete understanding of what precisely causes this issue, but a theory by a former tank commander of the British Army, Hamish de Bretton-Gordon, states: "It’ll likely be a combination between inexperienced crews and poor electronics."